Driving & rest time rules

 - A regular weekly rest period is 45 hours of continuous rest.

-Exception: Every two weeks, weekly rest can be reduced to a minimum of 24 hours.
+Exception: Every two weeks you can reduce the weekly rest to a minimum of 24 hours.

-The remaining hours of rest must be compensated by a daily rest or weekly rest within the next 3 weeks.
+The remaining hours of rest must be compensated by a daily or weekly rest within the next 3 weeks.

 The ferry rule: